Downtown Las Vegas: Art and culture

 Downtown is a hub for arts and culture in the metro area.
 The main venue for performing arts is the Art Deco-inspired Smith Center for the Performing Arts.
 In addition to The Smith Center and 18b, The Las Vegas Arts District, there are a number of educational facilities in the Cultural Corridor, located just north of the immediate downtown area.
 They include the Las Vegas Natural History Museum, the Neon Museum and Boneyard and the Old Las Vegas Mormon Fort State Historic Park.
 Also in this area are a number of neon signs from former Las Vegas casinos and landmarks, which have been restored and installed on several streets around downtown, as well as throughout the Fremont Street Experience.
 A famous neon icon of downtown Las Vegas is the Vegas Vic sign, also located at the Fremont Street Experience.
+Downtown also hosts the annual Life Is Beautiful Festival, a multi-day event that features music, art installations, and food experiences throughout the Fremont East area.